nickbalestra/nickbalestra.github.io/_drafts/observables-pt2.md

 description: by reimplementing part of the tc39 proposal
 ---

 ## This post is part of a series in which I write about observables.
-In my [previous article](http://nick.balestra.ch/2016/Understanding-the-observable-type/) I went ahead and wrote an observable from scratch in order to fully understand it.
+In my previous article we went ahead [writing an observable from scratch](http://nick.balestra.ch/2016/Understanding-the-observable-type/) in order to fully understand it.
 This time I'll be exploring how to create observables from values, arrays, dom events and promises.

 ***

 ## Creating observables of...

 We saw how every time the producer emit values, those get pushed to the observer.
-For that we implemented a very basic producer that simply emit 2 strings ('Hello' and 'World') before signaling its completition.
+For that we implemented a very basic producer that simply emit 2 strings ('Hello' and 'World') before signaling its completion.
 Here it is again:

 {% highlight javascript %}
 const helloWorldProducer = function(observer) {